Welcome to Twitter and to #ARU10DoT!

 - Upload a profile picture.
 When skimming through a twitter feed of all the people they follow, an eye-catching profile picture will help them pick your tweets out.
 It could be of you, if you have a good, clear shot of your face (useful in identifying you when you meet followers in real life at conferences!
 Full body pictures work less well as at the size of a thumbnail image, it’s hard to pick out your face!).
 It could also be an abstract image which somehow reflects your @name, as long as it’s striking.
 If you are setting up an account for a service then the service logo is an obvious choice, but do check the policy on the use of University logos with the corporate marketing team.
 Make sure the image is clear enough, as it appear as a small icon.
 Don’t leave your profile picture as the default Twitter ‘egg’ – this suggests that you are either very new to Twitter or a spammer!
 You can also add a ‘Header’ image which customises your profile page a little more.

 - Add your real name, if you wish.
-This will appear on your profile, so if you use an abstract pseudonym and picture (as I do – I have a common name!), your Twitter account can still be identifiably ‘you’ – again, useful at conferences!
+This will appear on your profile, so if you use an abstract pseudonym and picture (like Helen Webster, for example, who calls herself @scholastic_rat), your Twitter account can still be identifiably ‘you’ – again, useful at conferences!
 If you use Twitter to represent a department or group, then the ‘full’ version of its title, especially if your @name is an acronym, would be something to add here.

 - Add a location (this could also be an institution or other affiliation).
 Your followers might be from anywhere in the country or the world, so this gives people a bit more context about which university or HE body you are affiliated with, lending you credibility and authority.